 Angama Mara lodge in Kenya is where the romance of canvas collides with the drama of the plains.
 Helmed by industry leaders and high-end travel whisperers Steve and Nicky Fitzgerald—drawn out of retirement for one final splash—Angama Mara Kenya luxury safari camp is inspired by the lovely Swahili word meaning ‘suspended in mid-air’, an especially appropriate name as it sits seemingly suspended on the edge of the Rift Valley’s Ololoolo Escarpment on the brink of Kenya’s famed Mara Triangle, one of Africa’s most sought-after parcels of land for its private, unrestricted access and wraparound vistas.
 It is no wonder, then, why Hollywood chose this exact location to film their award-winning Out of Africa movie, eternally capturing its enduring romance and nostalgia.
 See how Angama Mara can be included in a Kenya Honeymoon

-Unlike many safari accommodations, Angama Mara presents a hyper-modern approach to the safari style.
-Its 30 suites still incorporate classic African safari canvas, but they have been further enhanced by bold end-to-end glass frontage windows and overhanging private decks, allowing guests to greet the breathtaking “forever views” of the Mara sunrise as the hot air balloons float above the horizon.
+Unlike many safari accommodations, Angama Mara presents a hyper-modern approach to the Masai Mara luxury safari style.
+Its 30 suites still incorporate classic African safari canvas.
+End-to-end glass frontage windows and overhanging private decks allow guests to greet the breathtaking “forever views” of the Mara sunrise as the hot air balloons float above the horizon.
 In addition to the views, every detail has been honed to perfection through distinctive splashes of Masai reds, crystal carafes full of choice beverages, en-suite bathrooms outfitted in luxury Africology bath amenities and massive tin soaking tubs, and discreet butler’s lobbies for the preparation of one’s early morning tea and coffee.

-At the heart of Angama Mara is the warm team of Kenyans who offer joyful and authentic care as safari guides, chefs, butlers, housekeepers, and managers.
+At the heart of Angama Mara is the warm team of Kenyans.
+They offer joyful and authentic care as safari guides, chefs, butlers, housekeepers, and managers.
 Their enthusiastic service is felt throughout the camp, whether guests are relaxing, exploring, or dining.
-The guest areas of both camps are dramatic gathering places where the inside and outside spaces run together and the views extend over the edge of the Rift Valley, while the central Pavilion is shared between both.
-Here, guests will find a fitness center, swimming pool, a gallery of African artwork, and a Masai craft studio where local women gather to create bespoke beaded items.
+The guest areas of both camps are dramatic gathering places where the inside and outside spaces run together.
+Views extend over the edge of the Rift Valley.
+Meanwhile, both camps share the central Pavilion.
+Here, guests will find a fitness center, swimming pool, and a gallery of African artwork.
+There is also a Masai craft studio where local women gather to create bespoke beaded items.